dfinke/PSCodeAgent/README.md

 ## Introduction

-The **PSCodeAgent** PowerShell module makes it easy to use the new GitHub Copilot Code
+The **PSCodeAgent** PowerShell module makes it easy to use the new GitHub Copilot Code Agent

 **What is the GitHub Copilot Code Agent?**